Home » business of art, licensing, Written Agreements

 2 – The accounting of royalty reports is a pain the butt for your client, and for small deals, it’s a waste of their time.

 The flat fee per design can range from $300 to $3,000.
 What you can charge depends on your reputation, the popularity of your art, and what they are willing to pay.
-Our typical flat fee for Drew’s designs are $1,500 per design, when providing existing art to a small company that will produce less than 5,000 units.
+Our typical flat fee for Drew’s designs are $1,500 per design, when providing existing art to a small company that will produce a small number of units.
 For some of you reading this, $1,500 will sound like not enough.
 True, I agree!
 But, Drew likes to work with companies that make products that he likes, and many of them are small and can’t afford much more.
 Some of you will see $1,500 as being a high number.
 And maybe for many it is.
 That’s the interesting thing about this business – the numbers are all over the place and are subject to the perception of the people on both ends.

 You have to figure out for yourself what to charge, and eventually you’ll come to a formula that makes sense for you and your clients.